allenmurfee/murfee-module-2-challenge/README.md

 ## Installation

-No installation is required, just click the following URL to visit the web page:
+No installation is required, just click the following URL to visit the web page: https://allenmurfee.github.io/murfee-module-2-challenge/

+You can view the code here: https://github.com/allenmurfee/murfee-module-2-challenge

 ## Usage

-Click this URL to view the page:
+Click this URL to view the page: https://allenmurfee.github.io/murfee-module-2-challenge/

 It should look like this screenshot: